ericpruitt/emus/README.md

 This patch adds a new command line option ("-a") that will make dmenu print the current selection and exit if the user input only matches one item.

+#### dmenu-00-suckless-pixelsize-scale.diff ####

+Add support for scaling fonts that have their height defined with fontconfig's "pixelsize" parameter by the factor defined in the "SUCKLESS_PIXELSIZE_SCALE" environment variable.
+The factor is implemented with support for fractional values. "size" is not scaled because Xft implicitly does DPI-based scaling of its own when that parameter is used.

 #### dmenu-00-user-defined-prompt-colors.diff ####

 With this patch, the prompt foreground can be specified with the "-pf" command